 October 2022

 For the Love of Olives from Provence – Menus change in concert with shorter days and cooler temperatures.
-Hearty Provencal daubes (stews) of beef or taureaux and pot au feu (pot roasts) replace the lighter summer favourites.
+Hearty Provencal daubes (stews) of beef, taureaux, and pot au feu (pot roasts) replace the lighter summer favourites.
 And red wine blends tend to displace rosé piscine as the drink of choice.

-The Colours of October in Provence – Like everywhere (or almost), the only thing predictable about Provence’s fall weather is the unpredictability.
-One day you might be in a t-shirt feeling overdressed, and the next, you need a heavy sweater.
+The Colours of October in Provence – Like everywhere (or almost), unpredictability is the only thing predictable about Provence’s fall weather.
+One day, you might be in a T-shirt feeling overdressed, and the next, you need a heavy sweater.
 However, the natural muted hues of the season make up for the necessary wardrobe adjustments.

 September 2022